puentemonte/puentemonte/README.md

 - 😄 Pronouns: He / Him
 -->

-- 🌱 I’m currently working and studying!
-I work @ itestra - a german software company.
-I'm currently studying a Master's Degree in Game Programming @ U-tad 😄
+- 🌱 I'm currently studying a Master's Degree in Game Programming @ U-tad 😄

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/erik-zubimendi/)